addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Create a Tag
 ------------
-Use the following awscli command to create a Tag for both Subnets.
+Use the following awscli commands to create a Tag for both Subnets.

 .. code-block::